What is a chargeback? Costs, causes, and prevention

 High chargeback rates create additional risks:

-- Account termination: Consistently high rates may result in losing your ability to accept card payments
+- Account termination: Consistently high rates can result in losing your ability to accept card payments.

-- Cash flow disruption: The bank holds disputed funds during the review process, affecting your working capital
+- Cash flow disruption: Banks hold disputed funds during the review process, affecting your working capital.

 Monitoring your chargeback rate and addressing root causes protects both your finances and your ability to accept card payments.